SonalKiran/CapstoneProject/README.md

 However, not everyone willing to partake in bicycle commuting either owns or desires to own a bicycle.
 This has led to the creation of several bike-sharing enterprises, facilitating convenient and affordable bike rentals for users.

-Since this bicycle commuting culture is still evolving, accurately estimating the demand for bikes on any given day presents a formidable challenge for bike-sharing companies.
+Since the bicycle commuting culture is still evolving, accurately estimating the demand for bikes on any given day presents a formidable challenge for bike-sharing companies.
 The primary objective of this project is to gain comprehensive insights into the complexities associated with forecasting bike demand, while also comparing the efficacy of diverse machine learning-based forecasting methodologies.

+By accurately predicting the demand for bikes on any given day, bike-sharing companies can optimize their operations, ensuring an adequate supply of bicycles at high-demand locations and periods.
+This proactive approach eliminates the frustration of potential riders facing unavailability, thus enhancing overall user experience and satisfaction.

+This would ultimately serve as a catalyst for the growing trend of bicycle commuting, advancing the global movement towards sustainability.

 ### Dependencies
 ---